 Priority Scheduling Algorithm

-Priority scheduling in OS is the scheduling algorithm which schedules processes according to the priority assigned to each of the processes.
+Priority scheduling in OS is the scheduling algorithm that schedules processes according to the priority assigned to each of the processes.
 Higher priority processes are executed before lower priority processes.

-The Operating System has a major function of deciding the order in which processes / tasks will have access to the processor and the amount of processing time each of these processes or tasks will have.
-This function of the operating system is termed as process scheduling.
+The Operating System has a major function of deciding the order in which processes/tasks will have access to the processor and the amount of processing time each of these processes or tasks will have.
+This function of the operating system is termed process scheduling.

 Under process scheduling, the tasks that the operating system performs are: